-Thou hast it now: king, Cawdor, Glamis, all, As the weird women promised, and, I fear, Thou play'dst most foully for't: yet it was said It should not stand in thy posterity, But that myself should be the root and father Of many kings.
-If there come truth from them-As upon thee, Macbeth, their speeches shine-Why, by the verities on thee made good, May they not be my oracles as well, And set me up in hope?
-But hush! no more.
-Sennet sounded.
-Enter MACBETH, as king, LADY MACBETH, as queen, LENNOX, ROSS, Lords, Ladies, and Attendants
+BANQUO.
+Thou hast it now: King, Cawdor, Glamis, all,

+As the weird women promised, and I fear

+Thou play'dst most foully for't; yet it was said

+It should not stand in thy posterity,

+But that myself should be the root and father

+Of many kings.
+If there come truth from them

+(As upon thee, Macbeth, their speeches shine)

+Why, by the verities on thee made good,

+May they not be my oracles as well

+And set me up in hope?
+But hush, no more.

+Sennet sounds.
+Enter Macbeth as King, Lady Macbeth as

+Queen, Lennox, Ross, Lords, Ladies, and Attendants.

+MACBETH.
 Here's our chief guest.

-If he had been forgotten, It had been as a gap in our great feast, And all-thing unbecoming.
+LADY MACBETH.
+If he had been forgotten,

+It had been as a gap in our great feast

+And all thing unbecoming.

-To-night we hold a solemn supper sir, And I'll request your presence.
+MACBETH.
+Tonight we hold a solemn supper, sir, And I'll request your presence.

+BANQUO.
+Let your Highness

-Let your highness Command upon me; to the which my duties Are with a most indissoluble tie For ever knit.
+Command upon me, to the which my duties

+Are with a most indissoluble tie

+Forever knit.

+MACBETH.
 Ride you this afternoon?

+BANQUO.
 Ay, my good lord.

-We should have else desired your good advice, Which still hath been both grave and prosperous, In this day's council; but we'll take to-morrow.
-Is't far you ride?
+MACBETH.
+We should have else desired your good advice, Which still hath been both grave and prosperous In this day's council; but we'll take tomorrow.
+Is't far vou ride'!

-As far, my lord, as will fill up the time 'Twixt this and supper: go not my horse the better, I must become a borrower of the night For a dark hour or twain.
+BANQUO.
+As far, my lord, as will fill up the time 'Twixt this and supper.
+Go not my horse the better, I must become a borrower of the night For a dark hour or twain.